CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 ## Step 2: Install and activate CompuTec WebClient Start manually using the Extension Manager

-Manual activation is mainly provided for SAP Business One Cloud Control Center (CCC).
+Sometimes, you have to install CompuTec WebClient Start extensions manually.
+This kind of activation is mainly provided for SAP Business One Cloud Control Center (CCC).

 To manually install and activate CompuTec WebClient Start, follow these steps: